DoriCzele/Flower-Quiz/README.md

 * Providing information of plants and flowers.
 * Providing an interactive quiz to educate about plants.
 * Providing feedback of the achieved score.

+### Design Choices

+The website is a quiz game to test people's knowledge of plants and their flowers, therefore design choices are clear and natural.